Saulo-de-Souza/AudioManager/README.md

 The **AudioManager** centralizes audio management in Godot, allowing you to define and control multiple audio tracks (Omni, 2D, and 3D) within a single node.
 It uses custom resource types (`AudioMangerOmni`, `AudioManger2D`, `AudioManger3D`) to configure each track’s properties, such as trimming, looping, and playback settings.
 The plugin internally handles the creation and control of audio players and timers, providing a simple API for programmatic playback control.

+The AudioManager node has a parent property (`target_parent_audios`) for 2D and 3D audio, and if this property is not set, the 2D and 3D audio are inserted into the parent node from where the AudioManager was inserted.
+This enables features such as audio attenuation and other positional effects based on the position of the AudioManager's parent node.

+In addition to 2D and 3D audio, you have the `omni` option which behaves like Godot's native **AudioStreamPlayer** node.

 ## Installation

 1. Download the plugin files.